phospho-app/fastassert/README.md

 # FastAssert

-> **TL;DR :** Generate structured outputs with open source LLMs.
+> **TL;DR :** FastAssert is a dockerized LLM inference server with constrained output (JSON models), built on top of vLLM.
 It’s faster, cheaper and doesn’t impact your LLM provider API rate limit.
 Get a script to compare the quality and latency compared to your current LLM API provider.

 ## What is FastAssert?

-FastAssert enables run an Open Source LLM locally or through an API specifically design to generate constrained output (JSON structured or regex).
+FastAssert is a dockerized LLM inference server with constrained output (JSON models).
+It's built on top of vLLM, the leading LLM inference server.

 This means, with the same level of accuracy :